jbampton/tooling-docs/apache-trusted-release/data-model.md

 ### Product Lines

 One or more product lines with separate releases including the main one.
-A product line may override pmc vote policy.
+A product line may override PMC vote policy.

 1. Key
 2. PMC